Legendre curves on 3-dimensional $C_{12}$-Manifolds: Legendre curves on 3-dimensional -manifold

 where $\kappa = \vert g( \nabla_{\dot{\gamma}} \dot{\gamma} , \varphi \dot{\gamma} )\varphi \dot{\gamma} \vert$.\\ For $\nabla_{\dot{\gamma}} \varphi \dot{\gamma}$, using (\ref{NablaVarphi}) we obtain

 Using Proposition \ref{prop3}, we get

-We compare the equations (\ref{EqE1})-(\ref{EqE3}) and (\ref{RFrenet}), we conclude the following: \begin{prop} In a 3-dimensional $C_{12}$-manifold, a Legendre curve is a plane Frenet curve. \end{prop} Conversely, suppose that $\gamma$ is a plane Frenet curve in a 3-dimensional $C_{12}$-manifold.
+We compare the equations (\ref{EqE1})-(\ref{EqE3}) and (\ref{RFrenet}), we conclude the following: \begin{proposition} In a 3-dimensional $C_{12}$-manifold, a Legendre curve is a plane Frenet curve. \end{proposition} Conversely, suppose that $\gamma$ is a plane Frenet curve in a 3-dimensional $C_{12}$-manifold.
 That is $\tau =0$ and the equations of motion (\ref{RFrenet}) becomes

 Putting $\eta( \dot{\gamma})=\sigma$ then, since $\dot{\gamma}$ is different from $\xi$ and both of them are unit vectors we observe that $0 \leq \vert g( \xi, \dot{\gamma})=\sigma \vert < 1$ on $M$.
 We note that $\dot{\gamma}$ is not collinear with $\xi$.
 So, it can be verified that the vector fields